donovanglover/jd/README.md

 - [ ] Fish completions for jd directories
 - [ ] server for index notes / browse johnny decimal system remotely
 - [ ] validate johnny decimal systems to ensure that regular files aren't stored outside of ids
+- [ ] program a way to guarantee the positioning of comments?